Team

 Erin Schrode is an activist and social entrepreneur.
 This leading voice on sustainability, social justice and millennials recently ran an unprecedented campaign for US Congress in California.
 Since co-founding Turning Green in 2005, she’s developed eco-education and action platforms for millions of students and beyond.
 Erin speaks and consults internationally, contributes to ABC, Glamour, Cosmopolitan and Refinery29, and is featured in The New York Times, Today Show, Vanity Fair, CNN, FOX, Seventeen, Forbes, more.
 After Hurricane Maria, Erin led Chef José Andrés’ #ChefsForPuertoRico to serve 3.7+ million meals, while investing in local, sustainable agriculture and food systems islandwide and is now driving her non-profit’s Conscious Kitchen feeding program to serve hot, organic, nutritious meals to students, elders and vulnerable populations near her home in Marin County.
 This bold innovator and community organizer champions civic leadership, conscious living, and environmental stewardship on a lifelong journey to inspire and mobilize people to discover and activate passion for social impact and policy change.

-Aniket Aich | Senior Program Manager
+Aniket Aich | Program Director

-Caralee Ellis | Procurement & Special Projects Manager
+Caralee Ellis | Events & Engagement Manager

 Sue Waiss | Program Administrator

-Sue has worked with Turning Green for fourteen years and has helped bring all of our key programs to life.
+Sue has worked with Turning Green for eighteen years and has helped bring all of our key programs to life.
 She is passionate about sustainability, education, and bringing our programs to students across the country and around the world.
 Prior to TG, Sue worked as a Project Manager and Studio Manager in the graphic design industry and co-founded two video production companies.

 Allison Erftenbeck | Project Coordinator